A beginner’s guide to creatine

 By Justin Schwartz

 Simply, Creatine is an amino acid (building block of protein) that is found in foods such as beef, red meat, and fish.
 It is also produced naturally in the human body, primarily by the liver and kidneys, while a small amount is produced in the pancreas.
-Creatine is synthesized by the amino acids arginine, glycine, and methionine.
+It is synthesized by the amino acids arginine, glycine, and methionine.

 Creatine reservoirs in the skeletal muscle comprise approximately 95% of the total body’s creatine supply.
 Creatine is stored in the skeletal muscles in two forms, creatine (40%) and creatine phosphate (60%).
-Creatine phosphate is simply a form of creatine that has become phosphorylated.
+Simply a form of creatine that has become phosphorylated.
 The enzyme creatine kinase binds both creatine phosphate and ADP (Adenosine Diphosphate) via the “induced fit model”.
 This model states that when the two substrates (creatine phosphate and ADP) come into contact with the enzyme (creatine kinase), the active site on the surface of the enzyme changes to allow for the appropriate binding of both the creatine phosphate and ADP….

 Ok, lets dummy this down a wee bit.
 Remember when you were younger and you would put your hand in wet cement to make an imprint?
 Think of creatine phosphate and ADP (our substrates) as your left and right hands, and the creatine kinase (our enzyme) as the wet cement.
 The enzyme is waiting to change, but is just waiting for the correct attachment.
 Once your hands (the substrates) come into contact with our wet cement (enzyme) the wet cement now forms a perfect mold for your hands to fit into (or bind).
 You are now able to continue to put your left and right hand in and out of the mold continuously with a perfect fit.
 However, if I were to come and try to put my hands (a different type of substrate) into your mold, it would not be able to fit.